mkaancelik/CEN445-Project/README.md

 The main objective of this project is to design and implement an **exploratory data visualization dashboard** that:

 - Provides an interactive and user-friendly interface for exploring the global power plant dataset.
-- Uses multiple advanced visualization techniques (treemap, sunburst, parallel coordinates, Sankey diagram, maps, etc.).
+- Uses multiple advanced visualization techniques (treemap, sunburst, parallel coordinates, maps, etc.).
 - Enables users to filter and drill down into the data using controls such as dropdowns, sliders, and multiselect widgets.
 - Demonstrates the use of a basic machine learning model (K-Means) to cluster power plants based on their characteristics.